CriticMarkup/CriticMarkup-toolkit/README.md

 #### Highlights ####

-Highlights may be added as required by an editor or author, and are noted by double curly braces.
-While a highlight can stand on its own, it's almost always followed by a comment related to the highlighted passage.
+Highlights may be added as required by an editor or author, and are noted by curly braces and double equal signs.
+While a highlight can be used on it's own, we recommend that it always be followed by a comment related to the highlighted passage.

-	Lorem ipsum dolor sit amet, consectetur adipiscing elit. {{Vestibulum at orci magna.
-Phasellus augue justo, sodales eu pulvinar ac, vulputate eget nulla.}}{>>confusing<<} Mauris massa sem, tempor sed cursus et, semper tincidunt lacus.
+	Lorem ipsum dolor sit amet, consectetur adipiscing elit. {==Vestibulum at orci magna.
+Phasellus augue justo, sodales eu pulvinar ac, vulputate eget nulla.==}{>>confusing<<} Mauris massa sem, tempor sed cursus et, semper tincidunt lacus.

 Highlights should be rendered as `<mark>` tags in the processed HTML.